 - 1 teaspoon vanilla

 - 4 large eggs

-- Preheat oven to 325° F. Line a 9×13 glass baking pan with foil, with ends extending over sides.
-Spray foil with cooking spray.
+- Preheat oven to 325° F. Line a 9×13-inch glass baking pan with foil or parchment paper, with ends extending over sides.
+Spray with cooking spray.
+Set pan aside.

 - Finely crush only 24 of the Oreo cookies.
 (I used my food processor and crushed them pretty fine.)
 Stir the melted butter into the crumbs.
-Press mixture onto the bottom of the prepared pan.
+Press mixture evenly into the bottom of the prepared pan.

 - Beat the cream cheese and sugar until combined and creamy.
 Add sour cream and vanilla.
 Mix well.
 Add eggs, one at a time, until just combined.
-Chop the remaining oreo cookies and then gently stir into the batter.
+Chop the remaining Oreo cookies and then gently stir into the batter.
 Pour batter on top of the crust.
-Spreading out evenly.
+Spread out evenly.

-- When the cheesecake is cooled, cover with plastic wrap and chill in the fridge for at least 2-3 hours.
+- After the cheesecake is cooled, cover with plastic wrap.
+Store in the fridge to chill for at least 2 to 3 hours.
 Once chilled, remove the cheesecake using the foil overhangs and cut into bite-sized squares.

 - Melt the candy coating according to package directions in the microwave.
 Drizzle over the cut cheesecake bites.
 (An easy way to do this is pouring the melted coating in a small sandwich baggie.
 Snip one corner then squeeze and drizzle over the cheesecake bites.)